What is Ohio Corporation Foreign Qualification

 Domestic Corporation.

-You usually prove this with a Certificate of Good Standing, sometimes referred to as a Certificate of Existence or a Certificate of Fact, from the
+You prove this with a Certificate of Good Standing, sometimes referred to as a Certificate of Existence or a Certificate of Fact, from the

 state in which you are registered as a Domestic Corporation.